Online piracy

 qBittorrent is one of the most widely used torrenting programs due to its free and open-source nature.

-Online piracy (also called digital piracy, internet piracy or software piracy) is the practice of downloading and digitally distributing copyrighted works, such as music, movies or software, without permission.
+Online piracy (also known as digital piracy, internet piracy, software piracy or piracy) is the practice of illegally downloading or redistributing copyrighted digital works, such as music, movies or software.

 History

-Nathan Fisk traces the origins of modern online piracy back to similar problems posed by the advent of the printing press.
-Quoting from legal standards in MGM Studios, Inc. v.
-Grokster, Ltd., he notes that there have historically been a number of technologies which have had a "dual effect" of facilitating legitimate sharing of information, but which also facilitate the ease with which copyright can be violated.
-He likens online piracy to issues faced in the early 20th century by stationers in England, who tried and failed to prevent the large scale printing and distribution of illicit sheet music.
+Modern online piracy has been traced back to similar problems posed by the printing press.
+There have historically been a number of technologies which have had a "dual effect" of facilitating legitimate sharing of information, but which also facilitate the ease with which copyright can be violated.
+Online piracy is similar to issues faced in the early 20th century by stationers in England, who tried to prevent the large scale printing and distribution of illicit sheet music.

-Deep down, doesn't every dollar-conscious MIS exec at least consider buying 2,000 PCs, one copy each of WordStar, 1-2-3, and Disk Mechanic, and a boxcar full of blank disks?